DNM1

 Dynamin-1 is a protein that in humans is encoded by the DNM1 gene.

 Function

-This gene encodes a member of the dynamin subfamily of GTP-binding proteins.
-The encoded protein possesses unique mechanochemical properties used to tubulate and sever membranes, and is involved in clathrin-mediated endocytosis and other vesicular trafficking processes.
-Actin and other cytoskeletal proteins act as binding partners for the encoded protein, which can also self-assemble leading to stimulation of GTPase activity.
+Dynamin possesses unique mechanochemical properties used to tubulate and sever membranes, and is involved in clathrin-mediated endocytosis and other vesicular trafficking processes.
+Actin and other cytoskeletal proteins act as binding partners for the dynamin, which can also self-assemble leading to stimulation of GTPase activity.
 More than sixty highly conserved copies of the 3' region of this gene are found elsewhere in the genome, particularly on chromosomes Y and 15.
 Alternatively spliced transcript variants encoding different isoforms have been described.

 Role in disease

 De novo mutations in DNM1 have been associated with a severe form of childhood epilepsy called developmental and epileptic encephalopathy.
 Most pathogenic variants are missense variants, and have been shown to impair synaptic vesicle endocytosis in a dominant negative manner.

 Interactions

 DNM1 has been shown to interact with: